google/osv.dev/docs/architecture.md

 GKE is used for running [workers] to perform bisects and impact analysis.
 These workers consume tasks from a Cloud Pub/Sub topic.

+Workers are Docker containers which use [gVisor](https://gvisor.dev/) for sandboxing untrusted workloads.

 [workers]: https://github.com/google/osv/tree/master/docker/worker

 [here]: https://github.com/google/osv/blob/master/lib/osv/types.py